Applicant's Guide: CanExport GAC-Led Delegations

 • franchisees (only the franchisor is eligible)

-The CanExport SMEs program reserves the right to refuse applications from corporate entities that cannot demonstrate meaningful economic ties to Canada, even if they meet the above-stated eligibility criteria.
+The CanExport GAC-Led Delegations program reserves the right to refuse applications from corporate entities that cannot demonstrate meaningful economic ties to Canada, even if they meet the above-stated eligibility criteria.
 For example, your application should clearly and specifically explain how your product or service is of Canadian origin, and if not, how the export of your product or service under your proposed CanExport GAC-Led Delegations project brings value to Canada (e.g. components of the product manufactured in Canada).

 Legal authority